-When you work out, you may not even think about isolation vs. compound exercises.
-You just do your workout in hopes of serious gains.
+When you work out, you may not even think about the topic of isolation vs. compound exercises, you just go through your workout in hopes of packing on some muscle mass or getting shredded.
 But looking at and knowing the difference between these two types of exercises is important for they can each affect your gains in a different way.
 Many of the workouts we do perform include a mix of either isolation or compound exercises, but it is important to know the difference as we seek more specific goals.

 Whether you want to work your entire body, a group of muscles, or simply target one muscle group, that all affects your gains.
 And this isn’t just because of strength.
 Other factors to functional movements and sport specific ones make a difference depending on which exercise you choose to perform.
 By focusing fully on exactly what you want to accomplish you can better tailor your workouts to see those specific goals achieved.

 Let’s dive into the topic of isolation vs. compound exercises and see what makes these exercises so important.
 Knowing the differences and how they affect various aspects of your training like strength, weight loss, and more can give you the right approach to better tackle all of these workout wants and needs.